Institutional Review Board

-- Carefully read all CSU IRB Policies and Procedures.
+- Carefully read all CSU IRB Policies.
 Failure to follow policies and procedures may lead to significant delays in the processing of your application.

 - Complete the Human Research Application.
 (If you are a student or you are not affiliated with CSU, then you must list a CSU faculty member as the Co-PI.)

 - Create the Addendum composed of all supporting materials.
 All supporting materials should be a merged into one PDF or Word file separate from the Application.